elp2/advent_of_code/2024/README.md

 # Advent of Code Solutions 2024

+## Day 12
+The trick to Part 2 was to draw out the boxes and thought of what made a convex/concave corner.

 ## Day 11
 I way overcomplicated Part 1 with a Linked List assuming the positions would matter in the second round.
 Then I had to rewrite Part 2 to use Counters.
 I should be using Counters over defaultdicts any time there are integer values!